Talcum Powder Lawsuit

 $67.5 Million verdict handed out in Missouri court

 On October 27th, 2016, a Missouri court handed down a $67.5 million verdict against talcum powder manufacturer Johnson & Johnson.
-This is the third defeat for the medical giant, who maintains their stance that talcum powder does not cause cancer and that medical studies proving so need more information.
+This is the third defeat for the medical giant, who maintains their stance that talcum powder does not cause cancer and that medical studies need more information to prove it.

 The nearly $70 million verdict was the most recent of three talcum suits heard in St. Louis.
 The first two saw verdicts of $72 million in February 2016, and $55 million in May 2016.
-As more information on talcum powder and its link to cancer continues to surface, thousands more victims are expected to file suit against Johnson & Johnson and others, who saw enormous profits of over $71 billion in 2016 alone.
+As more information on talcum powder and its link to cancer continues to surface, thousands more victims are expected to file suits against Johnson & Johnson and other manufacturers, who saw enormous profits of over $71 billion in 2016 alone.

 Free Case Evaluation